-a) Active members: Annual membership dues are to be determined by a majority vote of the Board of Directors at the annual meeting.

-- b) Sustaining members: Annual dues for sustaining members shall be determined by a 2/3 majority vote of the Board of Directors during an annual meeting following the recommendation of the Industry Committee.
-They shall receive a complimentary copy of the Proceedings and Research Report. - c) Fellows: They shall be considered life time members, exempt of annual dues.
-They shall receive complimentary copies of the Proceedings and Research Report. - 3.
+- a) Active members: Annual membership dues are to be determined by a majority vote of the Board of Directors at the annual meeting. - b) Sustaining members: Annual dues for sustaining members shall be determined by a 2/3 majority vote of the Board of Directors during an annual meeting following the recommendation of the Industry Committee.
+They shall receive a complimentary copy of the NCWSS Proceedings. - c) Fellows: They shall be considered life time members, exempt of annual dues.
+They shall receive complimentary copies of the NCWSS Proceedings. - 3.
 PUBLICATIONS: The sale price for the Proceedings and Research Report shall be determined by the Board of Directors.
 A complimentary copy will be provided to fellows and sustaining members.
 The costs of the newsletter shall be borne by active member dues. - 4.
 ANNUAL CONFERENCE: The registration fee shall be determined by the Executive Committee.
 Student registration fee will be half the regular fee.
 A discount will be given to those that pre-register, the amount to be determined annually by those determining the registration fee.
 The registration fee (but not the annual dues) shall be returned to those who pre-register but are unable to attend the meeting.
-Complimentary banquet ticket costs shall be included in the registration fee.
-The registration fee for non-student members at the annual meeting will include the actual cost of the annual banquet.
+Cost of banquet tickets shall be included in the registration fee.
 The travel, lodging and food expenses of the Executive Secretary and any guest speakers shall also be considered in determining the registration fee. - 5.
-HONORARIA: The Finance, Steering and Policy committee shall annually review honoraria given to the Proceedings, Research Report, and Communication Editors and for the Secretary-Treasurer and bring their recommendations to the Board of Directors. - 6.
-STUDENT CONTESTS: The NCWSS shall bear the expense of the student paper and poster contests which include complimentary banquet tickets to each contestant and a \$100 first place and \$50 second place cash award to the winners of each division.
-The Society will finance the summer field contest.
+HONORARIA: The Finance, Steering and Policy committee shall annually review honoraria given to the Proceedings, and Communication Editors and for the Secretary-Treasurer and bring their recommendations to the Board of Directors. - 6.
+STUDENT CONTESTS: The NCWSS shall bear the expense of the student paper and poster contests which include a \$100 first place and \$50 second place cash award to the winners of each division.
+The Society will partially finance the summer field contest.
 Revenues from active and sustaining member dues and investment income shall be used to finance all three contests.